SenteonLLC/senteonllc.github.io/version/latest/Settings.md

   * Senteon will alert the administrator that a control monitored by Senteon has drifted.
 The administrator then has the option of choosing whether or not he/she wants to return the control to its baseline.
 * Alert Only
   * Senteon will alert the administrator that a control monitored by Senteon has drifted.
 No action can be taken from the dashboard to rectify the drift.

+**Control Settings**

+Settings under the control settings category include controls that may be affected by organization wide cultural and technical restrictions.
+Once these have been set for the first time in the wizard, Senteon utilizes this decision on all subsequent endpoint setups.
+Changing the specified value for these controls can be done here through these settings.
+After adjustment in the settings, Senteon will apply the updated controls to all subsequent endpoints evaluated, but not to endpoints that have already been set up.